stack-pay/payments-sdk-php/README.md

 require_once('/path/to/stack-pay/payments-sdk-php/lib/payments-sdk.php');
 ```

-You will also need to download the dependencies and manually include them as
+You will also need to download the dependencies and manually include them, which can be extremely cumbersome.
-well.
 It is **strongly** recommended that you use Composer.

 ## Instantiating the SDK